 I can’t shake the panic, Anxiety feeds the need to make the very most of my free day.
 To MAXIMIZE.
 Just sit in this glory.
 Stop ruining it, I tell myself to no avail.
 I even write the words, as I truly believe in the power of manifestation.
 But Anxiety is Ghangis Khan like: bulky, bullyish, unkind, and unafraid.
 Anxiety laughs at my efforts to dismiss her.

 So I accept it.
 I tell Anxiety, that bitch, that I have room for her in my day.
 She taunts my efforts to connect with her.
 So I go big and deconstruct her and her essence.
-And this is what I learned: Anxiety’ “intrinsic nature” is to pressure me to do all of the things because my fears are time to listen to my mind.
+And this is what I learned: Anxiety’s “intrinsic nature” is to pressure me to do all of the things because my biggest fear is having time to listen to my mind.
 Anxiety would not exist if I did not have a full day of nothingness ahead of me, meaning that I have to listen to my mind’s ramblings of atrocities, desires, dreams, failures, pressures.
 I prefer to have a planned day and be on autopilot with business needing attending.
-Anxiety’s essence is that of pushing busy an ample helping of bullshit business on me.
+Anxiety’s essence is that of pushing an ample helping of bullshit busyness on me.

 Awareness is powerful antagonist for Anxiety, causing her to slink back, just a step or two.
 And then I hear a buzz, my phone.
 I check the text.
 It is a group text amongst some high school friends.
 One of the out-of-towners is in town and wondering who can meet her for dinner tonight.
 ME!
 I respond immediately and Anxiety creeps back even further.
 These plans mean balance.
 Free time with a sprinkle of plans.
 That’s my best flavor of jam, the yummy essence of time.